webplatform/docs/html/elements/b/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
+|Description=
-|Description=In the following example, objects in a text adventure are highlighted as being special by use of the "b" element.
+In the following example, objects in a text adventure are highlighted as being special by use of the "b" element.
 |Code=<nowiki><p>You enter a small room.
 Your <b>sword</b> glows
 brighter.
 A <b>rat</b> scurries past the corner wall.</p></nowiki>
 |LiveURL=http://code.webplatform.org/gist/7281229